What is Launch it, School to Work?

-- Schools are able to offer a wide range of opportunities to their students and are assisted by the NZMAC ITO Coordinator to produce an ILP for each student.
+- Schools are able to offer a wide range of opportunities to their students and are assisted by the NZMAC ITO Transition Advisor to produce a learning plan for each student.

 - By offering a wider range of opportunities and sharing the learning and assessment, retention and engagement of students is higher.